Working holiday visa: Singapore

 Undergraduate university students or recent graduates from universities in Australia, France, Germany, Hong Kong, Japan, Netherlands, New Zealand, South Korea, Switzerland, United Kingdom or United States aged between 18 and 25 can apply for a 6-month Work Holiday Pass under Singapore's Work Holiday Programme.
 Uniquely, there are no stated restrictions on nationality, only that the applicant be a student or graduate from a university in the listed countries.

-Citizens of Australia aged between 18 and 30 with who have studied at university for at least 2 years may also apply for a 12-month visa under the Work and Holiday Visa Programme.
+Citizens of Australia aged between 18 and 30 who have studied at a university for at least 2 years may also apply for a 12-month visa under the Work and Holiday Visa Programme.

-The universities must be recognised by the university's home government.
+The universities must be recognized by their home government.

 South Korea

 The Korea Working Holiday Program is available to qualifying citizens of Andorra, Argentina, Australia, Austria, Belgium, Canada, Chile, Czech Republic, Denmark, France, Germany, Hong Kong, Hungary, Ireland, Israel, Italy, Japan, Latvia, Luxembourg, Netherlands, New Zealand, Poland, Portugal, Spain, Sweden, Taiwan, UK, and USA.

-In 2019, South Korea announced plans to improve the visa system for ASEAN states, including considering working holiday agreements with ASEAN states in the future.

-Note Youths of Argentina, Armenia, Austria, Azerbaijan, Brunei, Bulgaria, Cambodia, Cameroon, Chile, China, Colombia, Czech Republic, Egypt, Finland, France, Greece, Hungary, India, Indonesia, Israel, Japan, Malaysia, (since 1965) Mexico, Mongolia, Morocco, Pakistan, Philippines, Poland, Qatar, Russia, Saudi Arabia, Singapore, Slovakia, Spain, Sudan, Tunisia, Türkiye, UAE, Vietnam can participate in an International Youth Exchange (IYE) program.

 Taiwan

 Since the program was launched, Taiwan has signed working holiday agreements with 18 countries, i.e., Australia, Austria, Belgium, Canada, the Czech Republic, France, Germany, Hungary, Ireland, Israel, Japan, Korea, Luxembourg, the Netherlands, New Zealand, Poland, Slovakia, and the United Kingdom.
-As agreements may differ with regard to the quota of participants, age restrictions, and maximum duration of stay, foreign youth are advised to check the terms of the agreement that pertains to their home country and abide by Taiwan's laws and regulations.
+As agreements may differ regarding the quota of participants, age restrictions, and the maximum duration of stay, foreign youth are advised to check the terms of the agreement that pertains to their home country and abide by Taiwan's laws and regulations.

 Thailand

 Citizens of Australia and New Zealand are eligible for a 1-year Thai working holiday visa in the Kingdom of Thailand.

-Applicants must be aged between 18 and 30, and have tertiary qualifications (full-time courses with at least 3 years of study).
+Applicants must be aged between 18 and 30 and have tertiary qualifications (full-time courses of at least 3 years).

 Applicants must have an Australian passport valid for at least 6 months or a New Zealand passport valid for at least 12 months, a return ticket or sufficient funds to purchase one, and funds of at least A$5,000 or NZ$7,000, and must be in good health and hold comprehensive medical insurance.

 Applications must be made at the Thai Embassy in Canberra or the Thai Consulate in Sydney for Australian nationals, or at the Thai Embassy in Wellington for New Zealand nationals.